All case studies Case 04 / 04

 Uppd · Co-founder

-Uppd: a B2B2C social game built on mobile video, social, and gamification
+A social game built on video, community & gamification

 Uppd let users challenge friends to share a skill on video and compete for prizes.
-We raised a friends-and-family round, reached the 2014 Tech Stars Chicago finalist stage, and received interest from the founders of GoPro and Malwarebytes.
-We shut the company down after launch when usage data showed most activity happening on existing social platforms rather than in the app.
+We raised a friends-and-family round, reached the 2014 Tech Stars Chicago finalist stage, and drew interest from the founders of GoPro and Malwarebytes — then shut down after launch when our data showed most activity happening on existing social platforms.

 Role